In the Garden – Under the Arbour at the Moulin de la Galette

-In the Garden - Under the Arbour at the Moulin de la Galette (Au jardin - Sous la tonnelle au moulin de la Galette) is an 1875 oil on canvas painting by Pierre-Auguste Renoir, painted in his studio on Rue Cortot in Montmartre.
-It was acquired by Ivan Morozov, from whose collection it was seized in 1919 during the October Revolution.
-It was initially assigned to the State Museum of Modern Western Art and then transferred to its present home in the Pushkin Museum in 1948.
+In the Garden – Under the Arbour at the Moulin de la Galette (Au jardin – Sous la tonnelle au moulin de la Galette) is an oil painting on canvas of 1875 by Pierre-Auguste Renoir, painted in his studio on Rue Cortot in Montmartre.
+It was acquired by the Russian businessman Ivan Morozov, from whose collection it was seized in 1919 during the October Revolution.
+It was initially assigned to the State Museum of Modern Western Art in Moscow and was then transferred to its present home in the Pushkin Museum in 1948.